Hospitals in crisis in least vaccinated state: Mississippi

 Moriarity said it’s hard to put into words the fatigue she and her colleagues feel.
 Going into work each day has become taxing and heartbreaking, she said.

-During a recent news conference, UMMC’s head, Dr. LouAnn Woodward, fought back tears as she described the toll on healthcare workers.
+During a recent news conference, UMMC’s head, Dr. LouAnn Woodward, described the toll of the low vaccination rate on health care workers.

 “We as a state, as a collective, have failed to respond in a unified way to a common threat,” Woodward said.